Key Project Summaries

 Situation: Load postings on bridges increase commercial user costs by higher fuel use and lower driver productivity.
 Postings affect other bridges and local residents with collateral damage, congestion and increased air pollution.
 A state DOT recently decided to implement an AASHTO-approved alternative process to calculate more accurate and hopefully less severe load postings as a means to enhance local economic competitiveness and spur economic development, while reducing the negative effects caused by detours.

 The Process: The 2011 version of AASHTO’s Manual for Bridge Evaluation (MBE) states: “The actual performance of most bridges is more favorable than conventional theory dictates.
-When a structure’s computed theoretical safe load capacity or remaining fatigue life is less than desirable, it may be beneficial to the Bridge Owner to take advantage of some of the bridge’s inherent extra capacity that may have been ignored in conventional calculations.”
-The MBE explains how to use maximum strain values obtained from sensors to calculate a correction factor that can substantially increase the safe load rating.
+When a structure’s computed theoretical safe load capacity or remaining fatigue life is less than desirable, it may be beneficial to the Bridge Owner to take advantage of some of the bridge’s inherent extra capacity that may have been ignored in conventional calculations.”The MBE explains how to use maximum strain values obtained from sensors to calculate a correction factor that can substantially increase the safe load rating.

 Discussion: The state DOT has supplied sensor kits to each bridge inspection team as an additional tool to capture not only maximum strain for load posting calculations, but also field monitoring of cracks, load distribution studies, out-of-plane bending, and proper operation of bridge bearings.
 The expectation is that the bridge inspection personnel will be more closely aligned with engineering and maintenance objectives, supporting difficult decisions on load postings, rehab or replacement actions.
 Fifty percent of bridges evaluated so far have avoided a restrictive load posting.

-Confirmation of a Unique Repair Methodology
+Confirmation of a Unique Repair Methodology for Concrete Bridges

 Situation: A state DOT was experiencing concrete cracking between superstructure beams and deck on a number of bridges across the state.
 Although the beam-deck joint was assumed to be integral, undetermined forces were causing the deck to move horizontally and vertically, creating cracks along a fillet and shearing reinforcement bars.
 After several expensive bridge replacements, the DOT decided to try a new repair methodology to reduce the expense and outage time from wholesale replacement of these deficient structures.

-System Installation: The state DOT decided to install sixteen dual channel PeakStrain sensors at various locations across existing cracks in a manual data capture configuration.
+System Installation: The state DOT decided to install sixteen dual channel PeakStrain™ sensors at various locations across existing cracks in a manual data capture configuration.
 As the photograph shows, some sensors were installed at right angles to capture both horizontal and vertical displacement at the same location.
 The installation was accomplished at night, to avoid traffic issues; and was completed safely, on-schedule and on-budget.

 Discussion: LifeSpan worked with the state DOT to develop a data capture scheme to determine the effectiveness of the proposed repair.
-This cost-effective manual solution was possible because LifeSpan PeakStrain sensor can capture maximum displacement without power.
+This cost-effective manual solution was possible because LifeSpan PeakStrain™ sensor can capture maximum displacement without power.
 The state DOT used a LifeSpan handheld reader to determine maximum displacements before the repairs started and again, after repairs were completed –comparing the displacements to confirm that the unexpected lateral and vertical movement had stopped.
 LifeSpan’s sensors confirmed the repair technique; saving this state DOT millions of dollars in unnecessary bridge replacements.

 Situation: A state DOT was concerned about two long-span bridges that showed degradation due to heavy section loss from age and in one case, tidal salt water.
 Both bridges were eligible for replacement due to low sufficiency ratings, but only one was possible to replace due to funding constraints.
 Heavy truck traffic required consideration of structural strengthening for one bridge being replaced while the new bridge was under construction.
 It was determined to defer the $875,000 project in favor of monitoring to assure safe operations.
 The owner decided to monitor the other structure also for assurance of safety while a replacement project was deferred in favor of higher priority projects; a fundamental tenant of good transportation asset management.

-System Installation: LifeSpan installed less than twenty of its PeakStain sensors at various locations on each bridge.
+System Installation: LifeSpan installed less than twenty of its PeakStrain™ sensors at various locations on each bridge.
 Sensor locations were selected by the bridge owner to capture strain at periods of maximum and minimum loading, for both tension and compression members.
-Because of their unique design, LifeSpan’s PeakStrain sensors are capable of capturing peak strain events even without power, so important data is not missed.
+Because of their unique design, LifeSpan’s PeakStrain™ sensors are capable of capturing peak strain events even without power, so important data is not missed.
 Several temperature sensors were also installed to determine the influence of temperature on observed strains.
 A system controller and solar power source were part of the solution for each bridge.
 Installation was completed on-schedule and on-budget.

 Discussion: The state DOT periodically reviews information in graphical format on smartphones and personal computers over the Internet via LifeSpan’s network operations center (NOC).
 The NOC is completely secure and password protected, allowing only the state DOT to access the structural information.
 Changes in the performance of one bridge led the DOT’s enforcement unit to apprehend overloaded logging trucks illegally using the bridge.
 In addition to assuring safety, this state DOT sees a robust return on investment as replacement capital expenditures are deferred.

-Confirmation of a Unique Repair Methodology
+Confirmation of a CFRP Repair Methodology for Concrete Bridges

 Situation: A major U.S. city was faced with replacing fifteen short span bridges to upgrade their load carrying capacity.
 Because of unique design standards required by a channel crossing, replacement bridges were estimated to cost about four million dollars each; a total of $60 million for the entire replacement program.
 Just prior to signing a contract for the first bridge replacement, a national engineering firm contacted LifeSpan to see if we could monitor structural response after installation of a CFRP (carbon fiber) strengthening solution.
 The system needed to be installed before rising water in the channel made access to the structure impossible.
 LifeSpan delivered and installed the custom configured system ahead of schedule, less than thirty days after receipt of the order on Christmas Eve.

-System Installation: LifeSpan worked with the engineering firm to install a comprehensive solution, consisting of nineteen dual channel PeakStrain sensors, four temperature sensors, and an on-site controller for data capture and communication with LifeSpan’s Internet Network Operations Center.
+System Installation: LifeSpan worked with the engineering firm to install a comprehensive solution, consisting of nineteen dual channel PeakStrain™ sensors, four temperature sensors, and an on-site controller for data capture and communication with LifeSpan’s Internet Network Operations Center.
 The controller was powered by a battery pack with solar recharge installed on a concrete pad near the bridge.
 To protect against vandalism all wiring was installed in conduit, with chain link fencing and razor wire surrounding the equipment cabinets.

 Discussion: The most interesting facet of the LifeSpan solution was the embedment of four sensors in the deck, with two sensors mounted on top of the CFRP rods that were buried in the concrete.
 The engineering objective was to measure load induced strains and compare strains on the CFRP rods with strains in the concrete deck.
 Also, a series of sensors were installed underneath the deck, some mounted on CFRP soffit mats and the remainder on the concrete soffit.
 The system returned data flawlessly for several years.
 The city is projecting savings of nearly $45 million dollars by using this repair technology while confirming repair effectiveness with a LifeSpan monitoring solution.
 The project received the prestigious Engineering Excellence Grand Award from the state’s ACEC.

-Out-of-Plane Bending on a Signature Bridge
+Out-of-Plane Bending on a Signature Suspension Bridge

-Situation: A national engineering firm needed to assess the impact of fatigue cracking, severe section loss, and potential out-of-plane bending on a series of stringer webs on a signature bridge.
+Situation: A national engineering firm needed to assess the impact of fatigue cracking, severe section loss, and potential out-of-plane bending on a series of stringer webs on a signature suspension bridge.
 They contacted LifeSpan Technologies and discussed how such monitoring could be implemented.
 In particular, the bridge owner was concerned about future limitations of loads due to continued degradation of this signature bridge and had a seventy million dollar repair project ready to remediate this problem.

-System Installation: LifeSpan installed eighteen dual channel PeakStrain sensors at locations chosen by the owner’s engineering consulting firm.
+System Installation: LifeSpan installed eighteen dual channel PeakStrain™ sensors at locations chosen by the owner’s engineering consulting firm.
 In particular, LifeSpan’s unique sensors were mounted to capture web deflection in both tensile and compressive modes.
 The installation of LifeSpan’s sensors was accomplished on-schedule and on-budget.

-Discussion: LifeSpan’s PeakStrain sensor is extremely versatile, allowing measurement of a wide range of variables under demanding conditions.
+Discussion: LifeSpan’s PeakStrain™ sensor is extremely versatile, allowing measurement of a wide range of variables under demanding conditions.
 In this project, mounting was by means of customized extension rods installed on both sides of the stringer flanges.
 Stiffness of these rods had to be assured, which was accomplished by use of a novel backer magnet that prevented bending toward the web.
 The LifeSpan solution continues to report data with no interruption of peak displacement capture even with intermittent power loss by the third-party systems integrator’s data capture electronics.
-The ability to capture peak data without power was a major factor in deciding to use LifeSpan’s PeakStrain sensor.
+The ability to capture peak data without power was a major factor in deciding to use LifeSpan’s PeakStrain™ sensor.
 And, the owner has successfully deferred implementation of the seventy million dollar repair project, saving well over three million dollars in interest cost every year.

 Load Monitoring for a Major Retailer